 Facing Debt Collection?
 Know Your Rights Under the FDCPA

 If you are dealing with a collector, or have a debt that may soon go to collection, it's important to know what debt collection agencies can and cannot do.
-Not only can you use your knowledge of these laws to protect yourself from harassment, but if a collector violates one of these laws, you may be able to: use the violation to negotiate a better settlement, file a complaint with the Federal Trade Commission (FTC), or sue the collector.
+Not only can you use your knowledge of these laws to protect yourself from harassment, but if a collector violates one of these laws, you may be able to: use the violation to negotiate a better settlement, file a complaint with the Consumer Financial Protectin Bureau (CFPB) (for debt collectors with more than $10 million in annual receipts -- about 60% of the debt collection business) or the Federal Trade Commission (FTC), or sue the collector.

 FDCPA Applies to Debt Collectors, Not Creditors